openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 TESTSUITE - Provides a description for a series of test cases.
 The description is echoed in the output from the test run.
 TESTCASE - identifies a test case.
 The description is echoed in the output of the test run.

-A program can have multiple test suites and each test suite can have multiple test cases.
+A program can have multiple test suites, and each test suite can have multiple test cases.

 The typical automated check follows these steps: